-Young persons Respite
+Young Persons Respite

-The Hospice recognised a growing need for a Young Persons Respite service, the pandemic has made this need even more acute.
+The Hospice recognised a growing need for a Young Persons Respite service and the pandemic has made this need even more acute.
 The Board agreed to run a pilot of the potential service to demonstrate this need to our HSCP.
 The Hospice believes this will be of great assistance to the families of our young patients.
+As this project is closely aligned with our vision and values, we have taken the decision to increase the reserve available to fund this project.
+We have set aside funds which we believe will allow the project to run for 12 months.